-We are led by a best-in-class management team and our culture of performance, success and inclusivity is established by our CEO David Berg, who previously served as the CEO of Carlson Hospitality and has extensive retail, hospitality and franchising experience.
-Since joining us in 2018, Mr. Berg has led the acceleration of our center growth, the expansion of our franchise network and our heightened cultural obsession with guest satisfaction.
+We are led by a best-in-class management team and our culture of performance, success and inclusivity is established by our chief executive officer, David Willis, who previously served as our chief operating officer.
+Since joining us in 2016, Mr. Willis has led the acceleration of our center growth, the maturation of our franchisee network and our heightened cultural obsession with guest satisfaction.

-The other members of our leadership team have been assembled at European Wax Center from senior positions at leading retail and franchising organizations including Bloomin' Brands, Jamba Juice, and American Eagle Outfitters.
-Our team has encouraged investment in tech-forward systems and corporate infrastructure to support the anticipated continued growth of our network.
-We believe our guests and franchisees are better connected with one another as a result of our scale advantages and we are only in the early innings of truly unlocking the potential of our unique platform.
+The other members of our leadership team have been assembled at European Wax Center from senior positions at leading retail and franchising organizations including Bloomin' Brands, Verizon, GNC Holdings and American Eagle Outfitters.
+Our team has encouraged investment in systems and corporate infrastructure to support the anticipated continued growth of our network.